Ectopic Pregnancy – Quick Consult

 Treatment

-• Consultation with OB-GYN for established or uncertain diagnosis of ectopic pregnancy.
+• Consult with OB-GYN for established or uncertain diagnosis of ectopic pregnancy.

 • If the patient is in hemorrhagic shock and the practitioner suspects ectopic pregnancy, immediate consultation for laparotomy is warranted.